Published:

 • Sell before inventory increases: As more housing becomes available, this may spark fiercer competition among buyers, possibly driving down sale prices and extending the time it takes for homes to sell.

-Los Angeles Forecast Summary: What to Expect in Late 2025
+Los Angeles Forecast Summary: What to Expect in 2026

-LA’s real estate market in the latter half of 2025 is showing signs of a gentle slowdown.
+LA’s real estate market in 2026 is showing signs of a gentle slowdown.
 Inventory is on the rise, offering more choices for buyers, but ongoing elevated mortgage rates continue to curb demand.
 Looking ahead, experts anticipate a slight dip in home values by next year.

 Despite this, LA remains an attractive market for buyers as a long-term investment thanks to its vibrant economy, expanding job market, and steady demand for housing.